-Asked to define Impressionist art, most will describe scenes of late-19th century French life, painted in the open air, with rapid, broken brushstrokes that captured the fleetingness of light.
-According to art history as it’s conventionally told, Impressionism was as French as Camembert.
+Asked to define Impressionist art, most will describe scenes of late-19th-century French life, painted in the open air, with rapid, broken brushstrokes that capture the fleetingness of light.
+According to art history as it’s conventionally told, Impressionism is as French as Camembert.

 But the truth is more complicated.
-‘There was a strong contingent of Impressionists in the UK, too, who have long been overlooked,’ says Brandon Lindberg, Head of Victorian, Pre-Raphaelite & British Impressionist Art at Christie’s in London.
-These included George Clausen and Stanhope Forbes, works by whom will be offered on 22 November in Christie's inaugural British Impressionism sale at King Street in London.
+‘There was a strong contingent of Impressionists in the UK, too, who have long been overlooked,’ says Sarah Reynolds, a specialist in Victorian, Pre-Raphaelite & British Impressionist Art at Christie’s in London.

 Victorian Britain tends to be remembered as more conservative in its artistic tastes, associated above all with narrative painting by the likes of Augustus Egg, which often came with a moral attached.
 When the pre-eminent Impressionist dealer Paul Durand-Ruel held an exhibition in London in 1874, it was met with a mixture of outrage and confusion.
 ‘Coarse and ugly’, was the disparaging opinion of the reviewer in The Times.

-At the time, says Lindberg, the British art world ‘was dominated by the big beasts of the Royal Academy such as Frederic Lord Leighton and Lawrence Alma-Tadema.
+At the time, says Reynolds, the British art world ‘was dominated by the big beasts of the Royal Academy such as Frederic, Lord Leighton, and Lawrence Alma-Tadema.
 These were the establishment tastemakers.
 But there was a definite movement away from London by a new generation of artists.
 They weren’t organised into a coherent whole, but they certainly shared enough traits to be called British Impressionists.’

-If Monet was fascinated by the River Thames near Westminster, returning to paint it repeatedly, Pissarro found greater inspiration in the South London suburb of Sydenham.
-For his part, Durand-Ruel kept a gallery on Bond Street for many years, which, although it never did great sales, at least allowed Londoners a window onto progressions in French art.
+If Monet was fascinated by the River Thames near Westminster, returning to paint it repeatedly, Pissarro found greater inspiration in the south London suburb of Sydenham.
+For his part, Durand-Ruel kept a gallery on Bond Street for many years, which, although it never achieved great sales, at least allowed Londoners a window onto progressions in French art.

 Like many artists in Britain, Sargent wasn’t an Impressionist per se but regularly adopted its techniques.
 Others — such as Philip Wilson Steer, whose sunny scenes of coastal Suffolk rank among his nation’s best Impressionist pictures — engaged with the style only briefly before moving on.